OpenEvalProject/evals/manuscripts/elife-75801/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/75801/elife-75801-fig6-v2.jpg)

 **Figure 6.:** (A) Illustration of trial events and their timing.
 By using a separate stimulus for the CS (tone or light) and the imperative (target changed from gray to blue), a delay of ~1000 was imposed between the CS and US.
 The yellow background highlights the design difference from Experiment 1 (and Experiment 3 below).
 (B) Mean heading angle (N=64) as a function of trial number.
 Shaded region represents SEM.
 (C and D) Trial-by-trial change in heading angle (mean ± SEM) during the acquisition (C) and probe (D) phases.
 Left panels present the results of a two-way repeated-measures ANOVA for an adaptation effect (main effect of trial n−1, dark vs light colors) and a Pavlovian effect (main effect of the presented CS on the current trial n, filled vs empty bars).
 The black outlined bars and violin plots (right panel) present the Pavlovian effect, i.e., the subtraction of heading angle changes between CS+ and CS− trials (mean and 95% CI).
-Dots and thin lines represent individual participants.Figure 6—source data 1.Figure 6B.Figure 6—source data 2.Figure 6C.Figure 6—source data 3.Figure 6D.
+Dots and thin lines represent individual participants.

 During the acquisition phase of Experiment 2, participants exhibited a marked change in movement direction, opposite to the direction of the clamped feedback (adaptation effect: F[1, 63]=47.3, p<0.001, BF10=7.58×106, ηp2=0.43, mean difference, 95% CI; 1.80°, [1.29° 2.31°]), reaching a mean asymptote of ~25° (Figure 6B).
 The asymptotic values in this experiment were higher than those seen in Experiment 1, possibly due to differences in the experimental setup (see Discussion).
 Despite this increase in overall adaptation, a Pavlovian differential conditioning effect was not detected (F[1, 63]=0.54, p=0.465, BF10=0.16, ηp2=0.01, mean difference: 0.17°, 95% CI: [–0.29° 0.63°]), and there was no trial n−1 × n interaction (F[1, 63]=0.60, p=0.442, BF10=0.17, and ηp2=0.01; Figure 6C).
 During the probe phase, the trial n−1 effect disappeared with the removal of the visual feedback (F[1, 63]=1.01, p=0.319, BF10=0.21, ηp2=0.02, mean difference: –0.22°, 95% CI: [–0.65° 0.21°]).
 Importantly, and consistent with the results from the acquisition phase, we again found no reliable Pavlovian effect (F[1, 63]=1.36, p=0.248, BF10=0.25, ηp2=0.02, mean difference: 0.28°, 95% CI: [–0.19° 0.75°]) and no trial n−1 × n interaction (F[1, 63]=0.42, p=0.517, BF10=0.16, and ηp2=0.01; Figure 6D).
 These results suggest that extending the CS-US interval by approximately 1000 ms rendered arbitrary sensory contextual cues ineffective in separating distinct motor memories.